Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: Related Work

-To date, Testimole-Conversational is the largest Italian corpus of Usenet and Forums discussions, thus it allows can be successfully used for the development and improvement of NLP tools for the Italian language as well as enabling unprecedented analysis of the language adopted by Italian speakers in the web over almost thirty years.
+To date, \textsc{TestiMole-Conversational} is the largest Italian corpus of Usenet and Forum discussions; it can be successfully used for the development and improvement of NLP tools for the Italian language, as well as enabling unprecedented analysis of the language adopted by Italian speakers in the Web over almost thirty years.

-Discussion boards conversations can also be used to empower sociological and psychological analysis of online communication, for example the phenomena of ``trolling', where users performs explicit or covert aggressions toward other users for the amusement of eliciting an emotional response in the victim \cite{Hardaker2010}.
+Discussion board conversations have also been used to support sociological and psychological analyses of online communication behaviour.
+One example is the phenomenon of ``trolling'', whereby users engage in explicit or covert aggression toward others with the deliberate aim of provoking an emotional response in the victim \cite{Hardaker2010}.

-The selective and specific nature of online discussion boards, particularly forums, renders these platforms ideal spaces also for marginalized and extremist groups.
-A notable example is the Italian ``Forum dei brutti" ('Forum of the ugly'), which serves as the primary online community for the Italians' "Incel" subculture.
-This forum has been extensively studied due to its pronounced misogynistic stances, examined both from sociological perspectives \cite{cava_pasciuto_brutti23} and within hate speech detection research \cite{gajo-etal-2023-hate,gemelli-minnema-2024-manosphrames}.
+The selective and topic-specific nature of online discussion boards, particularly forums, makes these platforms fertile grounds for marginalized and extremist groups alike.
+A notable example is the Italian ``Forum dei brutti" (`Forum of the ugly'), which serves as the primary online community for the Italians ``Incel'' subculture.
+This forum has been extensively studied due to its pronounced misogynistic stance, examined both from sociological perspectives \cite{cava_pasciuto_brutti23} and within the context of hate speech detection research in computational linguistics \cite{gajo-etal-2023-hate,gemelli-minnema-2024-manosphrames}.

-\section{The Testimole-conversational resource}
+\section{The \textsc{TestiMole-Conversational} Resource}

-\subsection{Discussion boards}
+\subsection{Discussion Boards}